-Andreea Gasca lives in Chiscareni, a village in northern Moldova.
-She is five years old and has never seen her two brothers, mother, father and grandmother together in one place.
-For the last ten years, Gasca family gatherings have been held over Skype.
+Andreea Gasca lives in Chiscareni, a village in the north of the Republic of Moldova.
+She is five years old and has never seen her two brothers, mother, father and grandmother reunited in one place.
+For the past ten years, the Gasca family reunions have been held on Skype.

-In Moldova, this is the new normal.
-80,000 children have at least one parent working abroad, with the country’s emigration rate ranked eleventh highest in the world.
-About 10 percent of the population lives below the national poverty line, which makes Moldova one of the poorest countries in Europe.
-By 2060, it is estimated that the population will have decreased by 29 percent due to low fertility and high emigration.
-To tackle these complex challenges, the United Nations Development Programme (UNDP) is piloting an initiative with 38 communities and Moldovan diaspora to boost local entrepreneurship – and to help reunite families like Andreea’s.
+In the Republic of Moldova, this is the new normal.
+Eighty thousand children have at least one parent who works abroad, with the country’s eleventh emigration rate in the world.
+About 10% of the population lives below the national poverty line, making the Republic of Moldova one of the poorest countries in Europe.
+It is estimated that by 2060 the population will have declined by 29% due to low fertility and high emigration.
+To address these complex challenges, the United Nations Development Program (UNDP) is leading an initiative with 38 communities and the Moldovan diaspora to stimulate local entrepreneurship and help reunite families like Andrea's.

 EXPATS INVEST IN HOMETOWNS